How to Prepare Income and Expenditure Account of Co-operative Society

 Your society needs to present this account at every annual general meeting along with:

-The income and expenditure account of co-operative society helps decide how to use funds.
+The income & expenses account of housing societies helps decide how to use funds.
 With general body approval, you can direct resources to:

 Regular checks on income and expenditure patterns teach you valuable lessons about better financial management.
 This complete approach will give a strong foundation for lasting operations while keeping everything transparent for stakeholders.